-Here you see a look from under the car and maybe you can spot some of the modifications that were done before the actual filming.
+On the left you see a look from under the car and maybe you can spot some of the modifications, which were done before the actual filming.

 Buzz Bundy drove the car on 2 wheels through the narrow alley first.